scheme-requests-for-implementation/srfi-126/srfi-126.md

                            (when (proc key value)
                              (hashtable-delete! key)))
                          keys values)))

+The `hashtable-merge!` procedure can be implemented as seen in its specification.

 The `hashtable-fold` procedure could be implemented in terms of `hashtable-entries`, `vector->list`, and `fold`, but it is definitely